Phase diagram of the Kitaev-Hubbard model: $\mathbb{Z}_2$ slave-spin and QMC approaches: APPENDIX B: Phase diagram of the model

-Since $J_{i,j}$ varies along the three different neighboring directions and is spin-dependent, introducing translational invariance, we express the mean-field parameters as $J_{\gamma}$ and proportionally $g_{\gamma}$, where $\gamma = x,y,z$.
-The fermionic Hamiltonian is quadratic and can be exactly treated from which $J_{\gamma}$ mean-field parameters can be evaluated.
-However, the Ising sector in 2D is still nontrivial and further simplification is needed to calculate $g_{\gamma}$ parameters.
-To this end, we employ the cluster mean-field approximation in which only one cluster of the lattice is considered, where all interactions are rigorously applied, and this cluster is subject to an effective mean field treatment of its surrounding environment.
-We have chosen a hexagon, consisting of six sites, as the representative cluster, ensuring it possesses all the required symmetries of the lattice.
-By minimizing the energy for various ansatz states, the phase diagram in Fig. \ref{Z2_phase diagram}(a) is obtained.
+Since $J_{i,j}$ varies along the three different neighboring directions and is spin-dependent, we introduce a translational invariant mean-field ansatz with parameters $J_{\gamma}$ and $g_{\gamma}$, where $\gamma = x,y,z$, each corresponds to a bond direction.
+For the Ising model, we employ a 6-site cluster mean-field approximation to calculate $g_{\gamma}$ parameters.
+Minimizing the energy for various ansatz states, we obtain the phase diagram shown in Fig.\ref{phase_diagram}(a).

-The transverse Ising field Hamiltonian illustrates two distinct phases in the system.
-With an increase in the transverse field strength beyond a critical point $U_c$, the system undergoes a quantum phase transition from a ferromagnetic to a paramagnetic state.
-In the paramagnetic phase, we observe $\langle I_i^x\rangle=0$.
-Given that $I_x$ encapsulates the electron charge property, in this phase charge fluctuations are suppressed which leads to the Mott phase after the quantum phase transition.
-It can be demonstrated that the quasi-particle weight is given by $Z = 4 \langle I_i^x \rangle^2$, and, knowing that the Landau pseudo-particle weight becomes zero after the Mott transition, this depiction aligns perfectly with the Mott phase transition in the system.
-The $\mathbb{Z}_2$ slave-spin method facilitates a correspondence wherein the Mott phase transition is mapped onto transverse-field Ising transition.
-As depicted in Fig.~\ref{Z2_phase diagram}(a), the system initially resides in the semi-metallic phase.
-With increasing coulomb repulsion strength, $U$, for different values of $t'$, the system undergoes a transition into the Mott phase.
+The transverse Ising field Hamiltonian illustrates two distinct phases.
+By increasing the transverse field strength ($U$) beyond a critical value $U_c\left(t'/t\right)$, the system undergoes a quantum phase transition from a ferromagnetic to a paramagnetic state.
+The paramagnetic phase is characterized by $\langle I_i^x\rangle=0$.
+Since $I_x$ encapsulates the charge degrees of freedom by construction, in this phase the charge fluctuations are suppressed.
+Thus, the Mott phase is characterized by vanishing the quasi-particle weight $Z = 4 \langle I_i^x \rangle^2$ \cite{Florens2004, HassanPRB2010}.
+As shown Fig.~\ref{phase_diagram1}(a), the model is in the semimetal (SM) phase in the limit of weak coupling.
+The Mott phase arises for large values of $U/t$.
+It is seen that the system becomes less correlated as $t'/t$ increases, i.e., at the larger values of spin-orbit coupling, a stronger $U$ is required for the Mott transition to occur.

-After the Mott phase transition, the dominant excitations in the system are spinons, and the system is described by gapless spinons without charge degrees of freedom represented by $f_{i,s}$.
-The fermionic sector of the mean-filed Hamiloian \eqref{MFH}, contains four energy bands where two middle ones are connected at the Dirac points, with the distinction that the hopping coefficients are asymmetric.
-The values of these hopping coefficients, i.e., $g_{ij}$, represent spin correlations in the Ising model.
-It's crucial to mention that here, $g_{ij}$ is computed for neighboring sites.
-Consequently, one anticipates a decrease in these values within the Mott phase, although they do not necessarily reach zero.
-Furthermore, $g_{ij}$ acts as a renormalization factor for the fermionic hoppings in $H_{\rm MF}$, being inversely proportional to the effective mass of the fermions $g_{i,j} = \frac{m}{m^*}$.